D3ch/hell/README.md

 # Hell

-Unblocked games and proxies with simple html.
+Unblocked games and proxy with simple html.

-Tired of blocked games and blocked proxies?
-Tired of school?
-Escape hell with hell.
+Tired of games and searching being blocked?

-you should def use hell
+Then use Hell!
+With over 180 unblocked games and even a working

+ultraviolet proxy, bypassing has never been so much easier.

 ## Links